About servers and backup sets

 - Attach a server to an administrator group.

 - Create a backup set and attach it to the server.

-The server (or the registered server), is the system that hosts your databases with Phoenix agent installed.
+The server (or the registered server), is the system that hosts your databases with Hybrid Workloads agent installed.
 The server is registered with the organization that you select.

 An administrative group is a logical categorization of servers that share something in common.
 For example, servers located in one region can belong to one group.
 Similarly, servers having the same operating system can belong to a different group.

 An administrative group allows you to organize your servers for better management.
 To manage the servers under a group, you assign a group administrator.
 It is mandatory that you create an administrative group and attach servers to it.